Residential Whole of Home

 - Solar Photovoltaics (PV) (creates an offset for energy usage)

-There are two main ways to calculate the Whole of Home energy usage: the ABCB WoH Calculator and an extension to NatHERS software.
-The ABCB WoH Calculator is a Deemed-to-Satisfy method and can be applied with either a DtS evaluation of building Thermal Performance, or with a NatHERS assessment of building thermal performance.
+There are two main ways to calculate the Whole of Home energy usage: the ABCB WoH Calculator, and an extension to NatHERS software.
+The ABCB WoH Calculator is a Deemed-to-Satisfy method & can be applied with either a DtS evaluation of building Thermal Performance, or with a NatHERS assessment of building thermal performance.
 The ABCB Whole of Home calculator automates the NCC Whole of Home energy usage requirements with extensive look-up tables of performance factors (Part 13.6 of the ABCB Housing Provisions and J3D14 of NCC Volume One).
-Dwellings smaller than 10m² or larger than 500m² cannot use the DtS Calculator.
+Dwellings smaller than 10m² or larger than 500m² can’t use the DtS calculator.

-Thermal Performance (7 stars or equivalent) needs to comply first, before we can calculate the WoH.
+A house needs to reach 7 stars or equivalent before we can calculate the WoH.
 Using the DtS WoH method, the building must comply with the Thermal Performance Requirement separately.
-With the NatHERS WoH calculation, a highly-performing building will get recognition in the WoH calculation, because of the reduced need for artificial heating and cooling.
-There are also many more options available in the NatHERS WoH assessment, including more accurate efficiency of appliances, PV panel configuration and batteries.
-The type of cooktop and oven, as well as lighting W/m² can be counted in the NatHERS WoH assessment method.
+With the NatHERS WoH calculation, a high-performing building will get recognition in the WoH calculation, because of the reduced need for artificial heating and cooling.
+There’s also many more options available in the NatHERS WoH assessment, including more accurate efficiency of appliances, solar PV panels, batteries, the type of stove & oven, as well as lighting efficiency.

-There are some limitations to DtS WoH method: Solar batteries can be counted only in NatHERS software because the hourly impact can be calculated.
+Meanwhile, there’s some limitations to DtS WoH method: Solar batteries can be counted only in NatHERS software because the software is needed to calculate their hourly impact.
 Artificial lighting can be counted in NatHERS software, where the average is less than 5W/m².
-Cooktops and Ovens can be counted in NatHERS software which estimates costs, energy use and emissions.
+Stoves & ovens can be counted in NatHERS software which estimates costs, energy use & emissions.
 Plug-loads are not regulated; an average allowance is based on the total floor area (measured inside the external walls and including any conditioned garage).

-Larger dwellings will use more energy.
-Even with high efficiency air-conditioning and water heating, large dwellings will more likely need solar PV to offset the energy usage.
+There’s no way around it – big houses use more energy.
+Even with high efficiency air-conditioning and water heating, large dwellings will more likely need solar PV to meet the requirements.

-The energy usage allowance related to the societal cost of energy, related to the cost of electricity (and gas) and emissions from generation (use).
+The energy usage allowance is related to the societal cost of energy, related to the cost of electricity (or gas) and emissions from generation (not just use).

-Unless we are supplied a detailed list of proposed appliances, we must use low-efficiency default appliances.
-It is advantageous to include the air-conditioning, water heating and solar PV details.
+Unless we’re supplied a detailed list of proposed appliances, we have to use low-efficiency default appliances.
+So it’s almost always in your best interests to include the air-conditioning, water heating and solar PV details.
 Pools will likely need solar PV to offset the additional energy usage from pool pumps.

-Please contact us for more information about Whole of Home.
+If you still want to know more or have any questions, contact us for more information about Whole of Home.
 We have an additional Whole of Home Checklist that can help us get the right information for your project.
-The appliance list is most important (Manufacturer and Model No.).
-We can usually look-up the appliance efficiency, however it can vary according to location.
-We will get you to clarify what you are planning to use, if we need to.
+The appliance list is most important (Manufacturer & Model No.) so we can look up the appliance efficiency, however it can vary according to location.
+If needed, we’ll get you to clarify what you are planning to use.